bebraw/jquery.center.js/README.md

 Alternatively you may install the plugin via Bower.

+## Development

+You'll need to have Node, Bower and Grunt installed.
+After that the following workflow should do the trick:

+1. sudo npm install
+2. bower install
+3. grunt

+The last command will run a development server.

 ## License

 jquery.center.js is available under MIT.
 See LICENSE for more details.